lewagon/dotfiles/04-Front-End/05-JavaScript-DOM/Optional-02-Split-The-Bill/README.md

 ## Specs

-You went on a trip with a group of friends.
-Each one of you have paid for something (food, car, hotel, etc.), and it's time to balance the books!
+You went on thea trip with a group of friends.
+Each one of you  paid for different things (food, car, hotel, etc.), and now it's time to balance  books!
 Who owes money to the group, and who spent too much?
 Let's find out!

 Suppose the group is represented with the following object: